The F.N. Sharp Guide to the Best Knife Storage

 Knife Storage Rolls and Cases

-If you are particularly serious about your knives, or if you have a large collection, a formal storage case might be the right solution.
+If you are particularly serious about your knives, have a large collection, or take your knives on-the-go, then a formal storage case or knife roll, like this F.N.
+Sharp one pictured above) might be the right solution.
+It's a simple as inserting them into their assigned seats and rolling or zipping them up to stay safe and protected.

 All-Inclusive Kitchen Knife Sets